Classic Team Lotus

 Team Lotus Keeps Winning

-The venerable type 49 started the 1970 season, heavily developed with inverted wings to create downforce and with much wider tyres enabling it to corner more quickly.
+The venerable Type 49 started the 1970 season, heavily developed with inverted wings to create downforce and with much wider tyres enabling it to corner more quickly.
 Chapman consolidated the rapid developments in aerodynamics and tyres with the beautiful Type 72 design.
-High downforce, low drag and high grip made it another Lotus world beater that raced for six seasons, winning 20 GP, two Drivers’ Championships and three Constructors’ Championships (1970, 1972 and 1973).
+High downforce, low drag and high grip made it another Lotus world beater that raced for six seasons, winning 20 GPs, two Drivers’ Championships and three Constructors’ Championships (1970, 1972 and 1973).
 Tragically Jochen Rindt’s title was posthumous after his death at Monza.
 The young Emerson Fittipaldi rose up to the challenge of securing the title for Jochen.
 Emerson went on to become the youngest ever Champion in 1972.

 Jochen Rindt in the Type 72